mscroggs/symfem/README.md

 [![status](https://joss.theoj.org/papers/95e093272d6555489b1f941aebd6494b/status.svg)](https://joss.theoj.org/papers/95e093272d6555489b1f941aebd6494b)

 Symfem is a symbolic finite element definition library, that can be used to symbolically evaluate the basis functions of a finite element space.
+Symfem can:

+- Symbolically compute the basis functions of a wide range of finite element spaces
+- Symbolically compute derivatives and vector products and substitute values into functions
+- Allow the user to define their own element using the Ciarlet definition of a finite element
+- Be used to verify that the basis functions of a given space have some desired properties

 ## Installing Symfem
-### Installing from repo
+### Installing from sourde
 Symfem can be installed by downloading the [GitHub repo](https://github.com/mscroggs/symfem) and running: